JasperHof/JasperHof.github.io/pages/index.md

 Key Features of LDAK-KVIK:
  - **High efficiency**: Capable of analysing 100,000s of individuals within hours
- - **High statistical power**: Accurately models the phenotype using all SNPs with an elastic net
+ - **High statistical power**: Improved detection of associated loci using an elastic net model
- - **Structured data**: Robustly analyses data with high relatedness or multiple ancestries
+ - **Structured data**: Robust analysis of data with high relatedness or multiple ancestries
- - **Saddlepoint approximation**: Robust association analysis of imbalanced binary traits
+ - **Saddlepoint approximation**: Control of type 1 error when testing rare diseases or variants
- - **Gene-based association analysis**: Direct implementation of gene-based testing
+ - **Gene-based association analysis**: Leverage summary statistics in a gene-based test

 To download LDAK, please visit our [downloads](/docs/downloads) page.
 Example code of LDAK-KVIK can be found in the [example code](/docs/example) page.
 An overview of the steps involved in the LDAK-KVIK algorithm are included in the [LDAK-KVIK steps](/docs/assoc/singlesnp) page.